 I had no issues with performance throughout the testing period.
 Opening and switching between apps, summoning Siri, and navigating with Google Maps were all smooth as can be.

 Unfortunately, one of the major pain points for Apple Watch users is still nearly unchanged from the Series 6.
 The Series 7 Apple Watch’s battery life will last you a little more than a day, or about 18 hours of usage.
 Between notifications, the occasional Siri query, and working out, you’ll probably find yourself throwing the watch on its charger for a few minutes before you go to bed.
 Luckily, Apple now offers Low Power Mode to help users eke out more use between charges.
 This setting arrived with watchOS 9 and is available to all devices Apple Watch series 4 or newer.

 Related: The best Apple Watch chargers

-Charging doesn’t take as long, however.
-The Series 7 charges 33% faster than its predecessor, thanks to the new (included) magnetic fast-charging USB-C cable.
+Charging also doesn’t take as long anymore.
+The Series 7 charges 33% faster than its predecessor, thanks to its (included) magnetic fast-charging USB-C cable.
 (A charging brick is not included.)
-It’ll get you from 0-80% in about 45 minutes.
-Also, if your battery is dead and you’d like to use the watch for sleep tracking, Apple says just eight minutes on the charger gets you enough battery life for eight hours of sleep.
+The cable will get you from 0-80% in about 45 minutes.
+Also, if your battery is dead and you’d like to use the watch for sleep tracking, just eight minutes on the charger gets you enough battery life for eight hours of sleep.
 That’s pretty good!
 Although I’m sure if you asked Apple Watch users, they’d ask for a larger, longer-lasting battery rather than a faster-charging battery.